 Numbers?
 Up to 150

 Bookable area?
 Yes, so, so many.
-They have private rooms, banqueting tables, an Airstream trailer, drinks booths, and stage-side seating.
+They have private rooms, banqueting tables, an Airstream caravan, drinks booths, and stage-side seating.
 Numbers range between a dozen and 150.
 Check out all the options HERE.

 Nightjar | Shoreditch

-This place has won awards for it’s cocktails, and should have won awards for its speakeasy style interior, if only such a ceremony existed.
-There’s live jazz, a dancefloor, and no reason not to go there for a party.
+This place has won awards for its cocktails, and should have won awards for its speakeasy style interior, if only such a ceremony existed.
+There’s live jazz and blues, a dancefloor, and no reason not to go there for a party.

 Numbers?
 Up to 85

 Bookable area?
 Yes, but it’s a little unusual: you can either book tables for live music for up to 10 people, or you can book the whole venue for 50-85 people.
-Nothing in-between.
+Nothing in between.
 Minimum spends for the whole venue are quite steep, and there’s a hire fee too – but this place is worth it.
+Find out more HERE.